Sceptre/sceptre/docs/docs/stack_group_config.md

 Where `PROFILE` is the name of an environment variable.

-### Environment Path
+### Stack Group Path

-Config item values can be replaced with parts of the environment path:
+Config item values can be replaced with parts of the stack group path:

 ```yaml
 region: {% raw %}{{ stack_group_path.0 }}{% endraw %}
 profile: default
 ```

-Where the value is taken from the first part of the environment path from the invoking sceptre command:
+Where the value is taken from the first part of the stack group path from the invoking sceptre command:

 ```shell